Renerte/CodinGameSolutions/README.md

 * The Paranoid Android

 > As you see, there's a lot for me to cover as far as my old (non-Go) solutions go.
 Now I'm mostly completing other challenges, but I will for sure redo each of solutions above.

+> //UPDATE: All easy challenges are now available \o/ Off to medium ones!

 Thanks for visiting this repo :)
 [My CodinGame profile](https://www.codingame.com/profile/038dcafe98eef32a5b0f6a9f9bce3e30600888)